steph-k/XInvoiceTools/README.md

 # Creating PDF/A for BBj Output

 The BBjPrintSamples contains three subdirectories, one for each discussed path.
 (Contribution to improving these samples currently highly welcome!)

-They all produce their PDF output to the "output" directory.
+Demo.bbj shows the following three types of BBj output to PDF, and conversion to PDF-A 1b:

 ## BBJasper

 Sample: Demo/PDFA_Jasper

-For BBJasper, the success mostly is on the JasperReports side.
+For BBJasper, the success is only on the JasperReports side, which can do PDF/A directly.
 The following two sources describe the steps we used in this sample:

 * https://community.jaspersoft.com/wiki/pdf-support-jasperreports-library
 * https://stackoverflow.com/questions/36306170/how-can-i-export-report-to-pdf-a-1a-pdf-a-1b#new-answer